 13th/14th June, ARAG, Düsseldorf

-The Leadership Forum 2019 will take place on June 13 - 14.
-At the invitation of Klaus Heiermann, we are delighted to be a guest at ARAG in Düsseldorf this year.
+The Leadership Forum 2019 took place on June 13 - 14.
+At the invitation of Klaus Heiermann, we were delighted to be a guest at ARAG in Düsseldorf this year.

 07th/08th June, Pfizer Germany, Berlin